 Very close to Bergerac is the castle of Monbazillac.
 A historical monument of the sixteenth century with medieval and Renaissance style and beautiful views of Bergerac and the Dordogne river.

 Inside it houses the museum of the vineyard and wine, as well as the museum of Protestantism.

 Since 1960 this castle has been owned by the Monbazillac winery.
 You can make the visit free or with a guide.
 You can visit from the cellars to the rooms on the first floor.
 And, of course, do a tasting.

 Issigeac is a small medieval village where time stopped.
 Here you can see 13th-century buildings where people live today.
-It is full of Renaissance houses and Gothic style.
+It is full of Renaissance houses and Gothic styles.

 Most of the houses are half-timbered; it is best to get carried away by its medieval alleys.
-But first, stop by the tourist office and ask for a little plan, so you’ll know what you see at all times.
+But first, stop by the tourist office and ask for a small plan, so you’ll always know what you see.

 And if you can, it fits to visit Issigeac on Sunday, when the market is one of the liveliest in the area.

 In the heart of the vineyards of Monbazillac, you’ll find this historical monument of the fifteenth century.

 You can visit the 15 furnished rooms, the dining room, billiards, the large salt flat, the underground prison, the king’s room, and the chapel.

 But also, there are 100 old games for all ages.
 They can be played inside or outside the castle.
 There are giant games, armor games, crossbow shooting, ski racing, and many more.
 No doubt you won’t get bored.